Nicholas Burrowes: Who Chose this Environment for Your Brand?

 I've been in media a long time and I'm no prude nor easily shocked.
 But I sat there for a moment genuinely unsure whether to laugh or just feel sad about it.

-Before you think this is a long-toothed media guy annoyed the budget has gone elsewhere — I've always been reasonable about channel mix.
+Before you think this is a long-toothed media guy annoyed budget has moved elsewhere - I've always been reasonable about channel mix.
 Different channels find different audiences.
 That's not a controversial position and I've never argued against it.
-But this isn't really about channel mix anymore.
-It's something else entirely.
-We no longer own where our brands appear, and we've stopped asking if that matters.
+But this isn't really about channel mix anymore, it's something else entirely: we no longer own where our brands appear, and we've stopped asking if that matters.

 Above: seems like a legit space for a girl’s high school.